georgepearman/europe/_posts/2015-06-24-booking-places-to-stay.md

 ---
 layout: post
 title: "Booking Places to Stay"
-excerpt: "We used AirBnb to book our accomodation for this trip"
+excerpt: "We used Airbnb to book our accomodation for this trip"
 categories:
 tags: [airbnb, accomodation, travel plans]
 comments: true